jhu-idc/idc-ui-theme/README.md

 ### Workspaces

-We are using Lerna to manage dependencies across multiple directories.
-This tool is normally used to manage monorepos - single git repositories that contain multiple packages.
-It has the ability to share dependencies across packages for faster installs.
-It can also link packages together so some packages can depend on and use another independent package.
+We are using Lerna in concert with Yarn workspaces to manage dependencies across multiple directories.
+These tools are normally used to manage monorepos - single git repositories that contain multiple packages.
+They have the ability to share dependencies across packages for faster installs.
+They can also link packages together so some packages can depend on and use another independent package.
+Lerna can run multiple webpack instances in parellel which allows files across the monorepo's packages to be watched simultaneously, but configured as separate instances of webpack.
+To watch in parellel run: `npx lerna run --parallel watch`.

 ## Other Resources